 Green CI proves that the checks you configured passed for the code and environment they were run against.
 That might include builds, unit tests, integration tests, linting, type checks, security scans, and deployment packaging.

-That is valuable evidence.
-It is also bounded evidence.
+That's valuable evidence.
+It's also bounded evidence.
 CI only evaluates what the team has taught it to evaluate.
-If a critical customer journey is weakly covered, if a test suite misses the changed behavior, or if a manual rollout risk sits outside the pipeline, CI will not magically see it.
+If a critical customer journey is weakly covered, if a test suite misses the changed behavior, or if a manual rollout risk sits outside the pipeline, CI won't magically see it.

 Where release risk hides after CI